How To Travel Light in Europe: Packing Tips for Every Trip

 © Alex from the Rock / Adobe Stock

-Packing a couple of pairs of shoes for your trip to Europe can be tempting, but we recommend only packing one pair if possible.
+Bringing a couple of pairs of shoes for your trip to Europe can be tempting, but we recommend only packing one pair if possible.
 Generally, one solid and reliable pair of shoes is all you need for most European trips.
-You can usually get away without packing heels and suit shoes unless you plan a romantic getaway.
+You can usually get away without including heels and suit shoes unless you plan a romantic getaway.

-You create more space in your luggage by only packing one pair of shoes.
+You create more space in your luggage by only bringing one pair of shoes.
 This will reduce the number of bags you must take on vacation.
-However, there are a few instances where you might also want to pack another pair of shoes.
+However, there are a few instances where you might also want to bring another pair of shoes.
 For example, you should also pack flip-flops for a beach holiday.

 Read also: Best European Cities to Live In